catcommands/AprilBootcamp/README.md

 ## What is Local Scope?
 And off course, variable(s) which we define inside a function are called, 'Local Scope'.

-### A simple straightforward explanation of Global vs Local Scope, click here (https://github.com/JeffShah/AprilBootcamp/blob/master/W1D3/globalvslocal.js)
+### A simple straightforward explanation of Global vs Local Scope, [click here](https://github.com/JeffShah/AprilBootcamp/blob/master/W1D3/globalvslocal.js)

+## Object literal in Javascript

+JavaScript Object Literal.
+A JavaScript object literal is a comma-separated list of name-value pairs wrapped in curly braces.
+Object literals encapsulate data, enclosing it in a tidy package.
+This minimizes the use of global variables which can cause problems when combining code.

+## Modules in Javascript
+In JavaScript, the word "modules" refers to small units of independent, reusable code.
+They are the foundation of many JavaScript design patterns and are critically necessary when building any non-trivial JavaScript-based application.